-Provide instructions to help users understand how to complete the form and individual form controls.
-This includes indicating any required and optional input, data formats, and other important aspects of the form.
+Provide instructions to help users understand how to complete the form and use individual form controls.
+This includes indicating any required and optional input, data formats, and other important information.

 Important: Screen readers often switch to “Forms Mode” when they are processing content within a